Bolivarian Games: South America

+Members

+ODEBO Members of the National Olympic Committees include:

+Medals

+Games (1938-2024)

-The total medal count for all the Games until 2022 is tabulated below.
+The total medal count for all the Games until 2024 is tabulated below.
 This table is sorted by the number of gold medals won by each country.
 The number of silver medals is taken into consideration next, and then the number of bronze medals.
-Chile, Dominican Republic, El Salvador, Guatemala and Paraguay started competing since the 2013 Bolivarian Games.
+Chile, the Dominican Republic, El Salvador, Guatemala, and Paraguay started competing since the 2013 Bolivarian Games.